davidaparicio/devsecops-workshop/petstore/README.md

-# Workshop Devoxx Petstore API
+# Workshop Volcamp Petstore API

 You work in a software development team within a company that manages an online pet sale service called "Petstore."
 The Product Manager of the company has identified a need to improve the current system and wants to develop an API to make the service more accessible to external partners.
 Security for this API is a major concern, and you have decided to use the 42Crunch tools to ensure its security throughout the development process.